 Call them before doing anything, try to get the name of the person you are talking to, and write down all of what they require and their deadlines.

 Then plan your attempt to cash out the shares when you won’t have interruptions such as vacations etc., then call me for the Exemplified Letters and Order so as soon as I get them and send them to you, you can complete the application to Compushare before Compushare decides the Exemplified copies are out of date.

-For your own estate planning, cash out of Compushare holding before you die and save family a huge hassle.
-If you want to re-invest dividends in stock holding (which is often a smart plan) consumer friendly companies like Schwab will do this for you for free but without the discount.
+For your own estate planning, cash out of Compushare holding before you die and save your family a huge hassle.
+If you want to re-invest dividends in stock holding (which is often a smart plan) consumer friendly companies like Schwab which will do this for you for free but without the discount.